PeterPrev/Previte_TSWD_Portfolio/FinalProjectPart1.md

 [Paddle Usage by Pros](https://public.tableau.com/app/profile/shea8107/viz/WhatPickleballPaddlesdotheTopProsUseJuly2023/Info)

+I intend to use my data to show a few things about Pickleball.
+First, I'll demonstrate the rate of growth Pickleball has had in recent years.
+I'll likely compare this to other sports, specifically similar sports like tennis, to show that Pickleball's growth is extroardinary.
+I'll also show data on player demographics, such as age, gender, etc. to give an idea of the types of people that play, when they play, and other cool info.
+My last focus will be showing data on some of the reasons why Pickleball fans love the sport, and some of the reasons why Pickleball haters dislike it.
+I'll also show some other cool but less important things, such as paddle types and court dimensions.

 ## Method and Medium

 I plan to build my story for the final project using Shorthand as the presentations we saw in class were pretty incredible.
 I plan to use Tableau (and potentially Flourish) to create most, if not all, of the visualizations that will be included in the final presentation.
 At this time, I have no plans on using any other mediums for the presentation.